Breakfast in Utopia!

 I was slow getting back to poor Don, who was waiting patiently at the table.
 But I was so curious about this property with its native stone buildings.
 I wondered about the woman who started the restaurant in 1929.
 Not the best time in US history to start a business!

 Mary must have been quite an amazing woman.
 For so many years, her hard work and passion drew customers to such a remote area.
 The restaurant's current website even talks about encounters with Mary's spirit!
 Maybe I should have lingered out there longer.
-I could have asked her a few questions!
+I could have asked Mary a few questions!

 Don was checking on the menu when I returned.
 We had a sweet table for two, beside a window.